Economy of Cyprus: Role as a financial hub

 In the years following the dissolution of the Soviet Union it gained great popularity as a portal for investment from the West into Russia and Eastern Europe, becoming for companies of that origin the most common tax haven.
 More recently, there have been increasing investment flows from the West through Cyprus into Asia, particularly China and India, South America and the Middle East.
 In addition, businesses from outside the EU use Cyprus as their entry-point for investment into Europe.
 The business services sector remains the fastest growing sector of the economy, and had overtaken all other sectors in importance.
-CIPA has been fundamental towards this trend.
+The Cyprus Investment Promotion Agency has been fundamental towards this trend.

 Following the 2022 Russian invasion of Ukraine, Cyprus businesses and individuals have come under scrutiny and criticism for allowing EU and US sanctions to be breached with belated attempts to stop them or bring the culprits to justice.
 A number of professional law and accounting firms have been identified as helping Russian Oligarchs evade sanctions.

 In January 2024, during a Council of Europe Parliamentary Assembly, Cypriot President Nikos Christodoulides maintained that Cyprus had fully implemented all European Union sanctions against Russia.
 Around the same time of his speech, it was reported that Russian deposits held in Cypriot banks had fallen 76% from 2014 to 2022.
 The number of Russian clients using Cypriot banks also dropped 82% in the same period.

+Sectors

 Agriculture

 A vineyard in the Troodos Mountains.
 The agricultural sector continues to employ a significant proportion of the labor force.